tom-seddon/beeblink/docs/tech.md

 transferring data, the LSB of the byte's negative offset can be found in `scratch_payload_size+0`.)

-For client->server payloads, the status bytes indicate whether there's more data to come, or that the request has been cancelled.
-To indicate a cancelled request, send `0x01`; to indicate cancellation, send `0x00` or `0x80`.
+For client->server payloads, the status bytes indicate whether the request was cancelled or not.
+To indicate a non-cancelled request, send `0x01`; to indicate cancellation, send `0x00` or `0x80`.

-For server->client payloads, the status bytes are always `0x01`, as the server isn't allowed to cancel responses.
-These bytes are still sent, as they fulfil purpose 1 above.
+For server->client payloads, the status bytes are never `0x00` or `0x80`, as the server isn't allowed to cancel responses.
+But status bytes are still sent, as they fulfil purpose 1 above.

+There are two valid status byte values:

+- `0x01` - ordinary non-zero status byte
+- `0x02` - if the last status byte of a response, indicates an additional speculative response follows

+The client uses status byte `0x02` to correctly discard unwanted speculative responses without having to worry about the timing.

 ### Sync mode